simoneluconi/AurorapyToMqtt/README.md

 # Future developpement
 - [ ] Auto discovery by Home-Assistant
-- [ ] Improve python coding style as I'm only a (very) part time developper :smile:
+- [ ] Improve python coding style as I'm only a (very) part time developper :laugh: